directus-labs/guest-authoring/ios directus/index.md

 1. To have Xcode installed on your macOS machine.

-2. Basic knowledge of Swift programming language.
+2. Basic knowledge of the Swift programming language.

 3. **A Directus Project:** Prepare a local Directus project for deployment.
 Follow the [Directus quickstart guide][quickstart] if you need to create a new project.